 - Dune Messiah – Frank Herbert

 - The Cabaret of Plants – Richard Mabey

 - The Suspicions of Mr Whicher – Kate Summerscale

 - A God in Ruins – Kate Atkinson

 There are 32 books in all – 14 by women and 18 by men.
 Terry Pratchett appears several times because he makes me laugh.
 8 are non-fiction.

 Every time I finish a book, I’ll post a review here.
-I’ll also share regular polls for my next read on Instagram (although occasionally I’ll just choose a book because I’m in the mood).
+I’ll occasionally share regular polls for my next read on Instagram (although most of the time I’ll just choose a book because I’m in the mood).

 Are there any here that you particularly rate or have on your TBR pile?
 Please let me know if you’d like to buddy read any of these titles.
 Maybe together we’ll get through some of the chunky ones that have been sitting on our shelves for ages!